 top of page

-Thank you for stopping by to learn more about me and Racial & Health Equity Services, LLC.
+Thank you for stopping by to learn more about me, Dr. Natashia Conner, Ph.D., how I've leveraged my authentic lived-Black experience to advocate for social change, and the founding of Racial & Health Equity Services, LLC.
 (RHE Corp, LLC.).
-It is my sincerest hope that you join the movement to achieve racial health equity and reproductive justice for Black and Brown families across our country.
+I sincerely hope you join the movement to achieve racial health equity and reproductive justice for Black and Brown families nationwide.

 • Facebook